MichalBrezny/LSPD-lectures/_chapters/010-lectures/010_W1_systems.md

 Landscapes may appear unchanging, but considered geologically, topography is dynamic because material is constantly being entrained, transported, and deposited.
 Over centuries to millennia, such changes result in a dynamic equilibrium that maintains topographic forms in an average sense even as individual slopes experience landslides; coastal landforms shift with currents, tides, and storms; and rivers migrate across their floodplains.

 Transient state: system adjusting after disturbance.
+For example in the recentyl deglaciated landscapes so-called paraglacial adjustment occurs.
+Another example is river adjusting to baselevel fall after sea level drop.

-Feedback loops:
+### Feedback loops

-    - Positive (accelerated incision after uplift).
-    - Negative (vegetation reducing erosion).
+In systems, feedback loops occur when outputs of a system are routed back as inputs, influencing subsequent system behaviour.
+Feedbacks can be either positive or negative:
+    - **Positive feedback** amplifies the initial change and drives the system further in the same direction.
+    - **Negative feedback** counteracts the initial change and stabilizes the system.